avantifellows/plio-backend/docs/INSTALLATION.md

     ```sh
     pip install -r requirements.txt
     ```

+    In case of errors in macOS venv, run the following commands to configure OpenSSL properly:
+    ```sh
+    export LDFLAGS="-L/usr/local/opt/openssl/lib"
+    export CPPFLAGS="-I/usr/local/opt/openssl/include"
+    ```
 4. Create a new database in your Postgres.
-You will find the values for the variables `DATABASE_NAME`, `DATABASE_USER` and `DATABASE_PASSWORD` in `zappa_settings.json`.
+You will find the values for the variables `DATABASE_HOST`, `DATABASE_NAME`, `DATABASE_USER` and `DATABASE_PASSWORD` in `zappa_settings.json`.
     - Open the PostgreSQL command prompt (ensure that you have already started postgres as mentioned above)
         ```sh
         psql
         ```
-     - Create a Database
+     - Create a database and user with password
         ```sql
-     USERNAME=# CREATE DATABASE DATABASE_NAME;
+        CREATE DATABASE DATABASE_NAME;
-     ```
-     - Create a user
-     ```sql
-     USERNAME=# CREATE USER DATABASE_USER WITH PASSWORD DATABASE_PASSWORD;
+        CREATE USER DATABASE_USER WITH PASSWORD 'DATABASE_PASSWORD';
         ```
         You might see an error saying that an empty password is not allowed if you are using an empty password.
 The user would be created anyways.
 5. Set up your .env file by copying .env.example
     ```sh
     cp .env.example .env